-The plan administrator has evaluated events and transactions occurring after the date of the statement of net assets through the date that the financial statements were issued, and noted no other events that were subject to recognition or disclosure.
+The plan administrator evaluated events and transactions occurring after the date of the statement of net assets through the date the financial statements were issued, and noted no events subject to recognition or disclosure.

 NOTE 3.
 FAIR VALUE OF INVESTMENTS